 Did you ever want a consistent process for a PowerPoint redesign?
 PowerPoint slides are often the currency exchanged between subject matter experts and instructional designers.
 These slides are typically poorly designed.
 They are most often text heavy slides with low resolution graphics.
 If you need to reuse the slides, you need a consistent process to transform messy slides into ones that will be instructionally effective.
 Here are some guidelines—with before and after examples—that you can use for a PowerPoint redesign.
 At the end, see resources for design inspiration.

 Step One: Settle on style and colors

 Style.
 The style you create for your PowerPoint redesign impacts the entire look and feel of a course.
 It includes the theme, color palette, typeface and type of graphics.
 Before starting the redesign, get a good sense of the content, audience and flavor of the organization.
 Then create a corresponding style.

 Colors.
 Color is often a big issue because a particular palette might be required.
 If not, then base your color choices on the course content and audience characteristics.
 In general, use neutral (gray, tan, white) or lighter colors for eLearning backgrounds.
 Usability research states that a light background with dark text is easier for online reading.

 Then select one or two contrasting accent colors for highlights, arrows and other indicators.
-For related articles, see Graphics Primer: Color and What font should I use?
-Also, you may want to document your styles in a visual style guide.
+For related articles, see 8 Ways To Choose A Color Palette For eLearning.
+You may want to document your styles in a visual style guide.

 Step Two: Create theme backgrounds

 Blank Canvas.
 Once you’ve settled on the style, you’re ready to create the template.
 If you think of a slide as a blank canvas, there’s more room to add your creativity.
 This strategy helps you avoid the trap of always placing a title at the top and text below.

 Design for Different Learning Events.
 As you go through an analysis, you’ll begin to think of learning events and strategies that are appropriate for your course.
 Create a unique background that will work for these events and strategies.